mmuckley/torchkbnufft/docs/source/basic.rst

 Basic Usage
 =============

-``torchkbnufft`` works primarily via PyTorch modules.
+:py:mod:`torchkbnufft` works primarily via PyTorch modules.
 You create a module with the properties of your imaging setup.
 The module will calculate a Kaiser-Bessel kernel and some interpolation parameters based on your inputs.
 Then, you apply the module to your data stored as PyTorch tensors.
+NUFFT operations are wrapped in :py:class:`torch.autograd.Function` classes for backpropagation and training neural networks.

 The following code loads a Shepp-Logan phantom and computes a single radial spoke of k-space data: